Cottage Cheese Omelette (25g Protein)

 Omelettes are the perfect breakfast or side dish, and they can be filled with anything.

-Cottage cheese is keto-friendly like all other cheese.
-Cottage cheese is very low in carbs with only 2.3 grams of net carbs per 100 grams.
+Cottage cheese is low in carbs like all other cheese.
+Cottage cheese contains only 2.3 grams of net carbs per 100 grams.

-It’s also a great high-protein ingredient to add to keto recipes.
+It’s also a great high-protein ingredient to add to breakfast recipes.

 How To Make Cottage Cheese Omelette